andreashosbach/cucumber-reporter/README.md

         plugin = "com.github.andreashosbach.cucumber_scenarioo_plugin.CucumberScenariooPlugin:resources/cucumber_scenarioo_config.json"
     ...)

-After the *:* in the plugin configuration give the path to the configuration file.
+The path to the configuration file must follow the  *:* in the plugin configuration.

 ### Define an after step hook where you take a screenshot and save it with Screenshot.save(...)